Skip to main content

 Rerun scans on a cadence.
 Watch the metrics.
 Did the changes move the needle?

 This isn’t a one-off audit.
-AEO is an ongoing practice — partly because models update, partly because competitors are doing the same work, and partly because customer questions evolve.
+AI discoverability is an ongoing practice.
+Models update, competitors do the same work, and the questions customers ask keep changing.

 A handful of patterns consistently produce better AI representation: